oliverjm1/RL/alt_setting_up_env.md

 # Setting up OpenAI Gym environment etc…

+## This is how I initially did it.
+Alternative to doing all with pip install.

 *  Made new conda environment called `rl` and activated it.

 *	First I am trying to install by making a new conda environment and doing `conda install -c conda-forge gym-all`